 "The United States Citizenship and Immigration Services' August 9, 2018 memorandum entitled "Accrual of Unlawful Presence and F, J, and M Nonimmigrants" (PM-602-1060.1), as well as the corresponding memorandum with the same title issued on May 10, 2018 (PM-602-1060), are hereby declared invalid, set aside, and enjoined nationwide in all applications."

-On May 3, 2019, the same court had issued a preliminary injunction that temporarily halted enforcement of the 2018 policy while the underlying case was resolved.
-In the interim, USCIS returned to applying the prior policy guidance based on its unlawful presence memo issued on May 6, 2009.
+USCIS has returned to applying prior policy guidance based on its unlawful presence memo issued on May 6, 2009.
 Under that prior policy, individuals admitted for duration of status do not begin accruing unlawful presence until an immigration judge finds a status violation in the course of an immigration proceeding, or an immigration officer finds a violation of status in the course of an application for an immigration benefit.
-The February 6, 2020 decision and order means that the 2009 policy will continue in place.

 On October 23, 2018, a group of colleges and universities filed suit in U.S. District Court to challenge USCIS's F, M, and J unlawful presence policy.
 The plaintiffs asked the court to declare unlawful and vacate the August 2018 policy memo, and to enjoin the enforcement or application of the memo.